The Screamers: History

 The Screamers' founders Tomata du Plenty (born David Xavier Harrigan) and Tommy Gear first collaborated in Seattle in 1975, where they formed the Tupperwares.

 The original lineup of the Tupperwares included Tommy Gear (at the time, using the name "Melba Toast"), Tomata du Plenty, and Rio de Janeiro on vocals, backed by Pam Lillig and Ben witz (later of Girls), as well as Bill Rieflin (later of the Blackouts and Ministry) and a teenage Eldon Hoke (later known as "El Duce" of the Mentors).

 In late 1976, after legal threats from Tupperware trademark owners, the band's name was changed to the Screamers.
 Tomata, Tommy, and Rio migrated to Los Angeles, leaving the other band members behind.
 Shortly after arriving in Los Angeles, Rio de Janeiro left the band due to creative differences and they added David Brown and drummer K. K. Barrett.
 Brown soon left to found the seminal punk label Dangerhouse Records; he was replaced by Paul Roessler.

 The Screamers created a visual presence in the press before they ever played live.
 Studio photos of the band began to appear in magazines even before a full band had been assembled.
 Artist Gary Panter's logo for the band, a stylized cartoon of a screaming head with spiked hair, became one of the most recognizable images to emerge from punk rock.

 From 1977 through 1979, the Screamers became a sensation in Los Angeles rock clubs, selling out multiple-night engagements at the Whisky a Go Go.
-They were the first band without a recording contract to headline the prestigious Roxy on Sunset Boulevard.
+They were the first punk band without a recording contract to headline the prestigious Roxy on Sunset Boulevard.
 They also did several short tours during this period, playing in New York, at CBGB and Hurrah, in '78 and '79.